How to Install Redis on Ubuntu

-Ubuntu offers two Redis installation paths: the default APT (Advanced Package Tool, Ubuntu’s package manager comparable to combining Windows Update with the Microsoft Store) repository delivers tested stable versions integrated with system updates, while the official Redis.io repository provides the latest releases with recent features and performance improvements.
-Throughout this guide, you learn about both methods alongside configuration examples for memory management, network access, authentication, and firewall rules.
+Ubuntu offers multiple Redis installation paths: the default APT repository delivers tested stable versions integrated with system updates, while the official Redis.io repository provides the latest releases with recent features and performance improvements.
+Throughout this guide, you will configure Redis using your preferred method, then customize memory management, network access, authentication, firewall rules, and data persistence options.

 Choose Your Redis Installation Method

-Ubuntu provides two Redis installation paths with different update cycles and version availability.
-Consequently, understanding the trade-offs helps you match the installation method to your requirements.
+Ubuntu provides multiple Redis installation paths with different update cycles and version availability.
+Understanding the trade-offs helps you match the installation method to your requirements.

 Method 1: Install Redis via APT Default Repository